Nirol/housing_prices_California/Readme.md

 The California Housing Prices dataset from the StatLib repository, based on
 the 1990 California census.
 This data has metrics such as the population, median income, median housing price,
 and so on for each block group in California.
 Block groups are the smallest geographical unit for which the US Census Bureau
 publishes sample data (a block group typically has a population of 600 to 3,000 people).
  We will just call them “districts” for short.

 I used the Hands-On Machine Learning with Scikit-Learn & TensorFlow book dataset
 version, containing an additional categorical attribute (ocean approximation)
 and artificially added missing values.

+##Important Note

 ## Data Exploration